Search for supersymmetry using vector boson fusion signatures and missing transverse momentum in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection and analysis strategy

 A boosted decision tree (BDT) is trained on the preselected signal and SM background MC events described in Section~\ref{sec:samples} to provide the final requirement used to select events for the SR\@.
 The \textsc{LightGBM}~\cite{10.5555/3294996.3295074} framework is used to construct the BDT, which is trained to separate the SUSY signal from background events originating the SM processes described in Section~\ref{sec:samples}, weighted according to their cross-section.
 Gradient boosting with the binary cross entropy as optimisation objective was used to train the BDT\@.
 The maximum number of trees in the BDT is restricted to 1500 where each tree has a maximum depth and number of leaves of five and eight, respectively.
 Only signal samples with $m($\chitz,\chiopm$) = 100~\GeV$ were supplied in the training to optimise the BDT performance for this mass regime.
 A $k$-fold cross-validation (with $k=5$) approach is employed, with one fold used for validation, one fold used for testing, and the remaining folds used for training.

-The list of input variables for the BDT consists of: \met; \pt of the two individual VBF-tagged jets; the \pt sum of the VBF-tagged jets as well as the same sum divided by \met; the separation in pseudorapidity \detajj, and separation in polar angle \dphijj, of the two VBF-tagged jets; the separation in $\phi$ between the two VBF tagged jets and \ptmiss, $\Delta\phi(\mathbf{j},\ptmiss)$, as well as the absolute value of the difference $|\Delta\phi(\vbfjone,\ptmiss)-\Delta\phi(\vbfjtwo,\ptmiss)|$; two transverse masses \mt, one for each of the VBF-tagged jets, as well as the sum of the two transverse masses, where the transverse mass is computed as $\mt(\mathbf{j},\ptmiss)=\sqrt{2\pt^{j}\met(1-\cos(\Delta\phi(\mathbf{j},\ptmiss)))}$; properties of the VBF jet system (\mjj{} and \pt); the weighted sum of \mjj{} and \met, where the weighted sum is calculated as \mjj/1430~\GeV + \met/320~\GeV with the `normalisation' values in the denominators representing the average of \mjj and \met of the SM background at preselection level, respectively; the minimum $\phi$ separation of any baseline jet with the \ptmiss; and the \mt{} and separation in $\phi$ of the $\Upsilon$- and $\Xi$-tagged jets with the \ptmiss, where jet $\Upsilon$ minimises $\Delta\phi(\mathbf{j},\ptmiss)$, and jet $\Xi$ minimises $\mt(\mathbf{j},\ptmiss)$ using all baseline jets passing the overlap removal as candidates for $\Upsilon$ and $\Xi$.
+The list of input variables for the BDT consists of: \met; \pt of the two individual VBF-tagged jets; the \pt sum of the VBF-tagged jets as well as the same sum divided by \met; the separation in pseudorapidity \detajj, and separation in azimuthal angle \dphijj, of the two VBF-tagged jets; the separation in $\phi$ between each of the two VBF tagged jets and \ptmiss, $\Delta\phi(\mathbf{j},\ptmiss)$, the absolute value of the difference $|\Delta\phi(\vbfjone,\ptmiss)-\Delta\phi(\vbfjtwo,\ptmiss)|$, and the $\phi$ separation between \ptmiss and the vector sum of the two VBF tagged jets; two transverse masses \mt, one for each of the VBF-tagged jets, as well as the sum of the two transverse masses, where the transverse mass is computed as $\mt(\mathbf{j},\ptmiss)=\sqrt{2\pt^{j}\met(1-\cos(\Delta\phi(\mathbf{j},\ptmiss)))}$; properties of the VBF jet system (\mjj{} and \pt); the weighted sum of \mjj{} and \met, where the weighted sum is calculated as \mjj/1430~\GeV + \met/320~\GeV with the `normalisation' values in the denominators representing the average of \mjj and \met of the SM background at preselection level, respectively; the minimum $\phi$ separation of any baseline jet with the \ptmiss; and the \mt{} and separation in $\phi$ of the $\Upsilon$- and $\Xi$-tagged jets with the \ptmiss, where jet $\Upsilon$ minimises $\Delta\phi(\mathbf{j},\ptmiss)$, and jet $\Xi$ minimises $\mt(\mathbf{j},\ptmiss)$ using all baseline jets passing the overlap removal as candidates for $\Upsilon$ and $\Xi$.